A Quantum Bayes' Rule and Related Inference: Introduction

-Our paper is organized as follows.
-Sect.\ref{sec2}, Sect.\ref{sec3} and Sect.\ref{sec4} are devoted to presenting some general facts about operator valued measure, instrument and a family of posterior normal states respectively.
-Next in Sect.\ref{sec5} and Sect.\ref{sec6}, we move on to our generalizations: the theory of Quantum Bayesian Statistical Decision and Quantum Bayesian Statistical Inference respectively.
-Finally in Sect.\ref{sec7}, we focus on the large sample properties of Quantum Bayesian Statistical Inference.
+Our manuscript is organized as follows.
+Sect.\ref{sec2} is devoted to presenting some facts about operator valued measure, instrument and a family of posterior normal states.
+Then in Sect.\ref{sec3} and Sect.\ref{sec4}, we focus on a quantum Bayes' rule and the limit of posterior normal state, respectively.
+Next in Sect.\ref{sec5}, we move to a quantum analogue of Bayesian inference.
+Finally Sect.\ref{sec6} is a discussion.